dmhacker/arch-linux-surface/README.md

 ```
 sudo sh setup.sh
 ```

+Now, you are ready to begin compilation of your kernel.
+Alternatively, you could download the [pre-built kernel binaries](https://github.com/dmhacker/arch-linux-surface/releases) and skip ahead to the installation section.

+## Compilation

 To generate the build directory for the kernel, you need to run the `configure.sh` script.<br>
 The packager will prompt for the target major version of the Linux kernel during configuration.